 Our investment policy statement describes how we structure our portfolio to achieve the investment goals we believe are required to enable us to match the generosity of our donors with the needs of our community.

-Our Investment Committee reports to the CFGF Board of Trustees and works closely with our INVESTMENT CONSULTANT in establishing CFGF's investment strategy for targeted returns, risk profile, and distribution policy.
+Our Investment Committee reports to the CFGF Board of Trustees and works closely with our investment consultant in establishing CFGF's investment strategy for targeted returns, risk profile, and distribution policy.

 The investment process is driven by a board-appointed Investment Committee, a group of dedicated volunteers with many years of collective experience in investment management.
 The Investment Committee oversees the management of assets of the foundation available for investment.